ABOUT US

 What we do

 We help adults in reading, writing, spelling and math, along with essential skills and computer basics.
 Anyone over the age of 19 is welcome to join any of our FREE learning programs.
-For all students, we do this on a one-on-one basis.
-Some students prefer to work on their own while being guided by a trained staff or volunteer and others like the comfort of learning in a small group.
+For all learners, we do this on a one-on-one basis.
+Some learners prefer to work on their own while being guided by a trained staff or volunteer and others like the comfort of learning in a small group.

-Some of our students want to achieve their high school diploma or equivalent in order to go on to employment or further education while others want to be able to read for their own independence.
+Some of our learners want to achieve their high school diploma or equivalent in order to go on to employment or further education while others want to be able to read for their own independence.
 Whatever the reason, we strive to meet their needs.

-We have been doing this for 40 years and operate year-round – no school breaks for us!
+We have been doing this for 45 years and operate year-round – no school breaks for us!

 Our supporters

 This Employment Ontario program is partially funded by the Ontario government.
 We also do fundraising to supplement our government grants and receive wide-spread support from the businesses and citizens of Orillia.
-We rely on volunteers to work with our students and guide our organization.
+We rely on volunteers to work with our learners and guide our organization.